AJenbo/DiabloGrooboAnalysis/readme.md

 The character select screen has no music playing. _Diablo_ 1.05 and later lack music when on the character select screen.
 This indicates that this portion of the run was performed on a later version of the game, indicating the presence of a video splice between the main menu and the character select menu.

 ## Invalid Dungeon Level Sequence
 Starting at 0:48 in dungeon level (hereafter dlvl) 1 through 1:33 in dlvl 9, each dungeon level has a distance between the entrance stairs and the stairs to the next level consisting of 7 tiles for dlvl 1-4, 5 tiles for dlvl 5-8, and 3 tiles for dlvl 9.
 Such a favorable sequence does not naturally occur from the map generation in _Diablo_ in any version of the game.
 The team created [Diablo map generation](https://github.com/Matthew-petroff/diablo-mapgen) analysis tools and performed an exhaustive search of the entire space of all game seeds (which change based on the date and time a new game is started) to identify levels with the shortest walking distance.
-No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.
+No date, including invalid dates before 1970 or after 2038 as described in [[#Appendix A Diablo Level Generation|Appendix A Diablo Level Generation]], creates a seed which produces the sequence of stairs shown in the run.

 As Groobo notes in his earlier [17:38 submission](https://archive.org/details/Diablo_Sorcerer_1738) on October 12th, 2006, "...The maps, mosters, drops, chests etc are generated while you create your character, and stay the same every time you play with the same \[character\]…"\[sic\].[^1] _Diablo_ save files include the seed information used to generate dungeon levels; specifically, the initial game seed based on the game launch time is used to generate 16 dungeon seeds, one for each dungeon level, which are stored in the save file.[^2] Because dungeon seeds form part of the save file for a given game, "luck manipulation" of dungeon layouts is not possible.
 The only way to change the layout for a level is to start a new game or directly modify the game code or save file.